drago0808/ice/README.md

 This repository contains three folders:

 ### `0_Report/`
-Contains the final deliverable (PDF/HTML report summarizing the methods, results, and conclusions).
+- Contains the final HTML report including methods, results, and conclusions
+- File must be downloaded to view

 ### `Data/`
-Contains the datasets used in the project.
+- Contains the dataset used in the project

 ### `Code/`
-Contains all scripts used for data cleaning, analysis, and visualization.
+- R file (.r) contains all R code used for data cleaning, visualization, and analysis
+- R Markdown file (.Rmd) integrates R code with text to generate report